GayanRoshantha/Object_Counting/README.md

 # Object_Counting
-Object Counting using python and open cv
+Object Counting on a conveyor belt using python and open cv